Ethernet over twisted pair

 Ethernet over twisted-pair technologies use twisted-pair cables for the physical layer of an Ethernet computer network.
 They are a subset of all Ethernet physical layers.

 Early Ethernet used various grades of coaxial cable, but in 1984, StarLAN showed the potential of simple unshielded twisted pair.
 This led to the development of 10BASE-T and its successors 100BASE-TX, 1000BASE-T, 10GBASE-T and 40GBASE-T, supporting speeds of 10 and 100 megabits per second, then 1, 10 and 40 gigabits per second respectively.
 (Note: Generally, the higher-speed implementations support the lower-speed standards making it possible to mix different generations of equipment; with the inclusive capability designated 10/100 or 10/100/1000 for connections that support such combinations.)

+Ethernet over a single twisted pair, known as single-pair Ethernet (SPE), has entered commercial use.
 Two new variants of 10-megabit-per-second Ethernet over a single twisted pair, known as 10BASE-T1S and 10BASE-T1L, were standardized in IEEE Std 802.3cg-2019.
 10BASE-T1S has its origins in the automotive industry and may be useful in other short-distance applications where substantial electrical noise is present.
 10BASE-T1L is a long-distance Ethernet, supporting connections up to 1 km in length.
-Both of these standards are finding applications implementing the Internet of things.
+Both of these standards are finding applications in implementing the Internet of things.
 10BASE-T1S is a direct competitor of CAN XL in the automotive space and includes a PHY-Level Collision Avoidance scheme (PLCA).

 The earlier standards use 8P8C modular connectors (Note: The 8P8C modular connector is often called RJ45 after a telephone industry standard.) and supported cable standards range from Category 3 to Category 8.
 These cables typically have four pairs of wires for each connection, although early Ethernet used only two of the pairs.
 Unlike the earlier -T standards, the -T1 interfaces were designed to operate over a single pair of conductors and introduce the use of two new connectors referred to as IEC 63171-1 and IEC 63171-6.